Understand Dairy Futures and Options

 |Code Source||WMP Futures||SMP Futures||AMF Futures||WMP Options|

-Commentary regarding forecast volume for Trading Event 92 will be available when volumes are released.
-To receive this commentary please call +64 (9) 368 2142 or email firstname.lastname@example.org
+Commentary for all events, if available, will be released when volumes are released.
+To receive this commentary please call +64 (9) 368 1242 or email firstname.lastname@example.org

 For trade related enquiries please contact NZX Market Surveillance +64 (4) 495 2829.